encode/django-rest-framework/docs/api-guide/exceptions.md

 **Signature:** `UnsupportedMediaType(media_type, detail=None)`

-Raised if there are no parsers that can handle the content type of the request data when accessing `request.DATA` or `request.FILES`.
+Raised if there are no parsers that can handle the content type of the request data when accessing `request.data`.

 By default this exception results in a response with the HTTP status code "415 Unsupported Media Type".